Career Definition for a Sustainable Energy Technologist

-A sustainable energy technologist is a broad term for a career that encompasses any technical aspect of work in any of the multitude of sustainable energy fields, which includes wind power, solar power, hydropower, geothermal and bioenergy.
+A sustainable energy technologist is a broad term for a worker who performs any technical aspect of work in any of the multitude of sustainable energy fields, which includes wind power, solar power, hydropower, geothermal and bioenergy.

-According to careervoyages.gov, a collaborative web site between the U.S. Department of Labor and the U.S. Department of Education, as green technology becomes more commercially viable, an increasing number of both professional and skilled workers will be needed to sell, manufacture, design, construct, install, and maintain the spectrum of equipment involved in each type of sustainable energy at every stage.
+According to CareerOneStop, a collaborative web site between the U.S. Department of Labor and the U.S. Department of Education, as green technology becomes more commercially viable, an increasing number of both professional and skilled workers will be needed to sell, manufacture, design, construct, install and maintain the spectrum of equipment involved in each type of sustainable energy at every stage.

-Sustainable energy technologists also perform structural audits for energy efficiency and conservation, ensure regulatory compliance and understand the basic economic, environmental and social impact of energy systems through an understanding of energy production, delivery and consumption and waste disposal.
+Sustainable energy technologists also perform structural audits for energy efficiency and conservation, ensure regulatory compliance and understand the basic economic, environmental and social impacts of energy systems through an understanding of energy production, delivery, consumption and waste disposal.

 A career as a sustainable energy technologist, regardless of specialization, requires a solid engineering technology background accompanied by a concentration in wind power, solar power, bioenergy, geothermal or hydropower coursework, which may include thermodynamics, aeronautical or electrical engineering, biology, agriculture or environmental studies.